daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Beast Form:** On five consecutive nights each month, you change into a monstrous beast for up to one hour each night.
 In this new form, you gain +8 to your Might Pool, +1 to your Might Edge, +2 to your Speed Pool, and +1 to your Speed Edge.
 While in beast form, you can't spend Intellect points for any reason other than to try to change to your normal form before the one-hour duration is over (a difficulty 2 task).
 In addition, you attack any and every living creature within short range.
 After you revert to your normal form, you take a –1 penalty to all rolls for one hour.
 If you did not kill and eat at least one substantial creature while in beast form, the penalty increases to –2 and affects all your rolls for the next 24 hours.
 Action to change back.

+**Beneath Notice:** Your decreased size makes it difficult to find you.
+While Shrink is active on you, all stealth tasks you attempt are eased.
+Enabler.

 **Bestiary Knowledge:** You are trained in the lore of flesh-eating, nonhumanoid creatures---recognizing them, knowing their weaknesses, and knowing their habits and behaviors.
 Enabler.

 **Betrayal:** Any time you convince a foe that you are not a threat and then suddenly attack it (without provocation), the attack deals 4 additional points of damage.
 Enabler.